-Canada's Accession to the Madrid Protocol: A New Opening to the International Market
+Canada's Accession to the Madrid Protocol and Nice Agreement: A New Opening to the International Market

-Canada's accession to the Madrid Protocol on June 17th, 2019will make it easier for Canadian corporations to protect their trademarks abroad as well as for foreign corporations to protect their trademarks in Canada.
-Below is a brief overview of the Madrid Protocol, its advantages and some practical advice for your business.
+Canada's accession to both the Madrid Protocol and the Nice Agreement since June 17th, 2019 now makes it easier for Canadian entities to protect their trademarks abroad as well as for foreign entities to protect their trademarks in Canada.
+Below is a brief overview of the Protocol and the Agreement, their advantages and some practical advice for your business.

 What is the Madrid Protocol?

 With more than 119 member countries around the world, the Madrid Protocol provides a simplified and centralized platform for its members to register trademarks and obtain international protection.
 Indeed, if you plan to do business in Canada, you now only need to file one international registration application, based on your trademark application in your local country, with the International Bureau of the World Intellectual Property Organization (WIPO), and select Canada as one of your chosen countries.

 The benefits of Canada's accession to the Madrid Protocol

 The Madrid Protocol simplifies the trademark filing process in several ways, in particular:

 - Simplicity of the application for registration.
 A single application for registration, an "international application" based on your local trademark application, in a single language (English, French or Spanish), in a single currency and at a single office (WIPO) is sufficient for your trademark to be registered in the member countries of your choice.

 - Reduction of costs.
 By filing a single application, you avoid, among other things, the cost of translating documents, converting them into various foreign currencies and the fees of local professionals.